opthasjmr/studio/netram_starter_kit/shared/ui/README.md

-# Netram Shared UI Library
+# Vision Care Plus Shared UI Library

-This directory is intended to host shared UI components that can be used across different frontend applications within the Netram monorepo (e.g., `web-client`, `mobile-client` if it uses a compatible framework like React Native Web, or a potential Storybook setup).
+This directory is intended to host shared UI components that can be used across different frontend applications within the Vision Care Plus monorepo (e.g., `web-client`, `mobile-client` if it uses a compatible framework like React Native Web, or a potential Storybook setup).

 ## Purpose

--   **Consistency:** Ensure a consistent look and feel across all Netram applications.
+-   **Consistency:** Ensure a consistent look and feel across all Vision Care Plus applications.
 -   **Reusability:** Avoid code duplication by creating common UI elements once.
 -   **Maintainability:** Centralize UI logic and styling for easier updates and bug fixes.